hci-lab-um/heuristics-for-test-tool-design/README.md

 ![The idea-t framework schematic showing the three themes (Why?
 Who? and Context?), the keywords, and the heuristics within the themes, and how those are supported by explanations, activities, navigation hints and evidence.
 These are all linked to from the text on this page.][Schematic1](/Figures/readmepage-schematic1.jpg)

 [Schematic1]:/Figures/readmepage-schematic1.jpg

+The [heuristics](./Heuristics/About-Heuristics-Folder.md) are in a folder with an explanation of each one.
+There is information about how to use and answer the heuristics described in the [How-To folder](./How-To/About-How-To-Folder.md), including [activities](.How-To/Activities/About-Activities-Folder.md) along with [navigation routes](./How-To/Navigate-idea-t/About-Navigating-idea-t.md) for using the heuristics in different orders and depths depending on your context, and information about the [quality attributes](./How-To/QualityAttributes/About-Quality-Attributes.md).
+These are linked to from each heuristic page.
+[Downloads](./Downloads/About-Downloads-Folder.md) of lists of the heuristics, starters for mindmaps, and a workshop you can use are also available.

+There is also background to the [research](./About-the-research/About-the-research.md) and access to preprints of [publications](./Publications/About-Publications-Folder.md) about the research.

 </details>